TOON vs JSON: The Future of Efficient Data Exchange for LLMs?

 Q3.
 How much token saving does TOON deliver?

 Q4.
-Will LLMs understand TOON format out of the box?
+Will LLMs understand TOON by default?

 Conclusion